CTF-Citadel/challenges/FunWithSound/README.md

 Flag Format:
 ```
 TH{Information}
-All the words are in lowercase except the first letter.
+All the words are in lowercase except the first letter of each word.
 ```

-In